FreelanceWriter

 No. Thankfully, I've never had to chase down a payment.
 I'm very careful about the projects I take on; if I sense any uncertainty, I don't proceed.
 It's not worth my time.
 Plus, if I had to deal with the emotional and financial stress that goes along with unpaid invoices, I wouldn't last in this business. :) Most of my clients have been with me for over a year, which is the best possible situation for a freelancer.
 If an established client were to suddenly stop paying, they would sabotage trust, ruin the relationship and lose access to all of my accumulated knowledge about the company/clients/projects/etc.

-Does it bother you when people use the R-word?Good question.
+What's the secret to actually getting through when you call in for a radio contest?Good question.
 Honestly, I don't know.
 For me, the appeal of freelancing lies in its flexibility.
 If I decide one day that I want to stop traveling and live in one place forever and ever, I don't have to make any major career changes.
 I can keep working.
 If I decide I hate working from home, I can rent an office with other freelancers.
 I can expand the business and branch out into marketing consulting.
 The possibilities are endless.
 Plus, since my work isn't geographically dependent, I could decide to settle in the middle of the woods or the middle of the city without worrying about finding a job.
 If I decided to have kids, I could continue to work.
 I'm not sure that was your question, though. :) Obviously, it's impossible to say for sure what I'd do in a situation I've never experienced.
 From where I stand now, I think that if I decided to have a family, I would certainly keep traveling.
 It's who I am.
 Americans are woefully behind most developed countries in terms of travel, multiple languages and awareness/understanding about the rest of the world.
 That ignorance breeds hate and mistrust.
 If I had a child, it would grow up seeing the world as the friendly, amazing, accessible place that it is.
 I think it's fantastic when parents bring their kids out into the world. :) Check out www.sixintheworld.com/ and almostfearless.com/ for great examples.

 Any experienced marketing writer should be able to handle that kind of project.
 Luxury marketing is similar to standard marketing, with a few tweaks in tone/language/word choice.
 You might start with marketing agencies that have worked with luxury-industry clients.
 If they don't have writers on staff, they should be able to point you in the right direction.